 • The school site is wheelchair accessible with a disabled toilet large enough to accommodate changing.
 The school is fitted with ramps at specified fire exits.

-• We liaise with EAL (English as an Additional Language Service) who assist us in supporting our families with English as an additional language.
+• We liaise with EAL (English as an Additional Language) Service who assist us in supporting our families who require help.

 HOW WILL THE SCHOOL PREPARE AND SUPPORT MY CHILD WHEN JOINING THE SCHOOL AND TRANSFERING TO A NEW SCHOOL?